 The mass sightings of the adults is the most disturbing sign for homeowners.
 If large numbers are disturbed, they can produce a strong odor.
 Host plants also may show sign of damage as the bugs feed.

-Kudzu bugs have become another overwintering pest alongside boxelder bugs, stink bugs and multicolored Asian lady beetles.
-If a homeowner experiences and invasion of any of these pests, it is best to contact a pest control professional.
+If a homeowner experiences and invasion of any of these pests, it is best to contact your local Orkin branch office.

 How Serious Are Kudzu Bugs?

 Having potentially thousands of bugs crawling throughout the home is a traumatic experience for homeowners.
 The bugs also have an alarming chemical defense.
 When disturbed they release an unpleasant smell.
 One bug is slightly smelly but it can be quite pungent when large numbers release the chemical.

 How Do You Get Rid of Kudzu Bugs?

 Homeowners who experience kudzu bugs should contact an exterminator who can advise them on possible preventatives such as sealing openings and pesticide applications to surfaces, crevice and wall voids.

 Kudzu bugs get their name from the fact they are known to feed on kudzu.
 They use their piercing mouthparts to suck juices from the plant.
 Unfortunately they also feed on other plants, including crops such as soybeans, which results in them being considered an agricultural pest.